 To ensure clarity and consistency of information, plain language and proper grammar must be used in all communication with the public.
 This principle also applies to internal communications, as well as to information prepared for Parliament or any other official body, whether delivered in writing or in speech.

 In all communications, institutions must respect the equality of status of the two official languages as established by the Canadian Charter of Rights and Freedoms and given effect through the Official Languages Act and the Official Languages (Communications with and Services to the Public) Regulations.
-Institutions must adhere to all legal requirements and regulations derived from these statutory provisions.
+Institutions must adhere to all legal requirements and regulations derived from these statutory and regulatory provisions.

 Clear and consistent corporate identity is required to assist the public in recognizing, accessing and assessing the policies, programs, services and initiatives of the Government of Canada.